ghimiresunil/Face-Recognition-using-NumPy-and-OpenCV/README.md

 * Improve the user interface of the system.
 * Live detect of the face by opening webcam and camera.

-That’s all.
+That’s all. <br>
-Hope you got idea on face detection using OpenCV and NumPY.
+Hope you got idea on face detection using OpenCV and NumPy. <br>
-You may be interested to read see yourself in detecting your face using OpenCv and NumPy.
+You may be interested to read see yourself in detecting your face using OpenCv and NumPy. <br>
-Thanks for reading.
+Thanks for reading. <br>